MonoGame/monogame.github.io/foundation/index.md

 - 2.1 *General Purpose.* The general purposes for which this Corporation has been established are as follows:
   - a.
 Exclusively for charitable, religious, educational, and scientific purposes, within the meaning of such terms as defined in the Internal Revenue Code (the “**Code**”) or the corresponding section of any future federal tax code, including for such purposes, the making of distributions to organizations that qualify as exempt organizations under such section.
   - b.
 The Corporation is established within the meaning of IRS Publication 557 Section 501(c) of the Code of 1986 or the corresponding section of any future federal tax code and will be operated exclusively for the solicitation of funds to support veterans’ service organizations.
-- 2.2 *Powers.* The Corporation will hold and may exercise all such powers as may be conferred upon any nonprofit organization by the laws of the State of Texas and as may be necessary or expedient for the administration of the affairs and attainment of the purposes of the Corporation.
+- 2.2 *Powers.* The Corporation will hold and may exercise all such powers as may be conferred upon any non-profit organization by the laws of the State of Texas and as may be necessary or expedient for the administration of the affairs and attainment of the purposes of the Corporation.
 At no time and in no event will the Corporation participate in any activities which have not been permitted to be carried out by a Corporation exempt under Section 501(c) of the Code.

 ## Article 3 - Shareholders